Cart integration guide

 Getting valid unit labels from the API

 The most reliable way to get the correct unit label is from the API response.
-When you fetch a product or variant using the Measura API, the unitMeasurement.unit field contains the exact unit label you should use in _measura_amount.
+When you fetch a product or variant using the Measura API, the unitMeasurement.unit field contains the exact unit label you should use in _measura_data.measurement.dimensions[0].unit.

 Example API response: